Zachary-Greene/Flappy-Bird/README.md

 # Flappy Bird Clone

 This program is a clone of the popular Flappy Bird.
-It has a scoring system and will have a highscore system, death screen and menu screen.
+It has a scoring system and menu screen.
 Included within the repository is a copy of this readme file, a license file and a python file.
 I am not taking credit for designing the graphics and/or gameplay.
 This is just a project that I wanted to challenge myself with.

 ## Prerequisites